 - Precision Medicine and Advanced Therapies

 - Statistical Methods in HEOR

 Special interest group membership is open to all ISPOR members.
 You may join a Special Interest Group at any time, and you do not need to be an expert in the topic area.
 You can join a group to learn more about the topic by attending webinars, journal clubs, virtual sessions, and network with other members.

-There are opportunities to become more active in leadership roles, such as special interest group chair-elect, chair, past chair or a co-chair of member engagement or key project.
+There are opportunities to become more active in leadership roles, such as special interest group chair-elect, chair, past chair or an operational lead or a co-chair of member engagement or key project.
 Diversity in stakeholders, geographic area, gender, and racial diversity is supported.

 Special Interest Group Leadership

 Each special interest group is led by a Chair, Chair-Elect and Past Chair who serve in each position for a 1-year term resulting in a 3-year commitment.

 They are assisted in this by an Operational Lead, Member Engagement Co-Chairs and Key Project Co-Chairs

 - Identify topics for the group to address and the appropriate platforms for that delivery